trung0501/Image_Slider/README.md

    3. Attach mousedown, mousemove, mouseup events to let users drag the scrollbar to control the image.

    4. Attach scroll events to update the scrollbar position and hide/show arrow buttons as needed.

+✅ Advantages:

+   1. Beautiful, friendly, modern interface.

+   2. Allow the image rolls with an arrow button, drag the mouse, or pull the scroll bar.

+   3. Customized roll bar is suitable for the overall design

+   4. Responsive: automatically adjust on mobile devices, hide navigation buttons.

+   5. Do not use an external library, simple, easy to understand code.

+❌ Limit:

+   1. Fix the number of photos and image size (not flexible self -stretching).

+   2. There is no feature to zoom in or open the lightbox

+   3. Slider does not base between the image being viewed.